It’s a common concern amongst both husbands and wives that a failing business could impact them personally.

 Joint and Several Liability for Debt

-Neither part of a marriage is liable for their partners debt by default.
+Neither person in a marriage is liable for their partner’s debt by default.
 If you sign a finance agreement together, however, this makes you jointly and severally liable which means you will be held liable.

 As a point of caution, it is wise to keep your accounts separate should either party have experienced credit issues before.